dbt-labs/tree-sitter-jinja2/CONTRIBUTING.md

 There are many ways to contribute to the ongoing development of `tree-sitter-jinja2`, such as by participating in discussions and issues.
 We encourage you to first read our higher-level document: ["Expectations for Open Source Contributors"](https://docs.getdbt.com/docs/contributing/oss-expectations).

 The rest of this document serves as a more granular guide for contributing code changes to `tree-sitter-jinja2` (this repository).
-It is not intended as a guide for using `tree-sitter-jinja2`, and some pieces assume a level of familiarity with Python development (virtualenvs, `pip`, etc) and Rust.
+It is not intended as a guide for using `tree-sitter-jinja2`, and some pieces assume a level of familiarity with Python development (virtualenvs, `pip`, etc), JavaScript, and Node.js.
 Specific code snippets in this guide assume you are using macOS or Linux and are comfortable with the command line.

 ### Notes